 I would recommend staying in the park if possible as it is much easier getting up early in the morning if you are a few minutes walk or drive away (especially in winter).

 As I mentioned accommodation is booked up months in advance so do make that reservation today if you intend to visit Cape Hillsborough!

 Camping is available at Cape Hillsborough – check the links at the bottom of the page for further info.

 There are cabins available near the beach.
-Please be aware that accommodation gets booked up in advance – months in advance – especially during the summer and school holidays.
+Please be aware that these are particularly popular and can be booked up often months in advance especially during the summer and school holidays.
 I recommend booking as soon as you can to avoid disappointment.

 For more information about accommodation options in the Mackay region click the link below.

 - Pets are not permitted in the park.

 - Be aware that estuarine crocodiles may be in the area at all times.